arunavm/portfolio/README.md

 -> Customer Segmentation Analysis Link-https://www.novypro.com/profile_about/arunav
 Duration: Jan 2022 - Mar 2022

-Objective: To segment customers based on their purchasing behavior and demographics to target marketing campaigns more effectively.
+Objective: To segment customers based on their purchasing behavior & demographics to target marketing campaigns more effectively.
 Application based utilization :
 - Excel: Used for data cleaning, data exploration, and basic analysis.
 - Power BI: Created visualizations and interactive dashboards to visualize customer segments.